• Skip to main content

 • Getting a haircut every 6 weeks

 These regenerated tasks are also good for goal reviews or building habits.
 Another difference between these types of tasks is that you generally don’t need to make up for missed occurrences.
 If you’re overdue in giving a pint of blood, you don’t give 2 pints the next time you donate.
+They also won’t show as duplicate entries in your custom task views.

 In hindsight, I could’ve regenerated the task every 3 days.
 As I completed one watering, the next task would be queued for three days out.
 I wouldn’t see multiple entries.
-If I missed Tuesday, I still have the task, but only one occurrence.
+If I missed Tuesday, I still have the task, but only for one occurrence.

 How to Create a Regenerated Task